 Froedtert Hospital first received its Magnet recognition in 2006, with redesignation in 2011.
 In 2016, Froedtert Hospital achieved its third Magnet designation for excellence in nursing services by the American Nurses Credential Center’s (ANCC) Magnet Recognition Program®.
 This designation is a seal of approval for hospitals that earn it and signifies quality patient care and nursing excellence.

-Learn more about Magnet recognition and our commitment to nursing excellence in our nursing special report, "Nurses — Transforming Care."
+Learn more about Magnet recognition and our commitment to nursing excellence in our nursing special report, "Nurses — Growing Excellence."

 To recognize excellence in nursing, Froedtert Hospital, Community Memorial Hospital and St. Joseph's Hospital are DAISY Award Partners, recognizing a selection of nurses with this special honor every quarter.
 Learn more about the DAISY Award.